 Age group5–11 years

-Family friendly classic mixing knockabout comedy, action and animation for three young evacuees and a kindly witch in the midst of World War Two.
+Family friendly animation and live action hybrid featuring the adventures of three young evacuees and a kindly witch in the midst of World War Two.

 Age group5–11 years